 It is perfect for making ahead and you can double or triple the recipe.
 Make on Sunday for a week of easy lunches or prepare the night before for a party.

-I personally like salad cold but salad taste good warm too.
+I personally like salad cold but salad taste good warm too (for those days you want something lighter than this Instant Pot black bean soup).
 So if it’s sitting at a party table for hours, it will taste good.
 Also no dairy is a bonus.

 Salad will keep refrigerated for up to 4 days.